Table of Contents

 It is a Katu Vipak herb.
-Vipak refers to post-digestive (effect after digestion / cooking of Rasa) effect of tastes after its mixing with digestive juices.
-It is the long-term effect of herb.
-Katu Vipak herbs, increases dryness in body.
+Vipak refers to post-digestive (effect after digestion/cooking of Rasa) effect of tastes after its mixing with digestive juices.
+It is the long-term effect of the herb.
+Katu Vipak herbs increase dryness in the body.

 - Kasahar: Gives relief in cough.